Reno Tahoe Vacations

-What began as a diminutive community built to serve westward travelers in the mid-1800s has become a bustling city that acts as the gateway to outdoor adventure in Nevada, aptly known as "America’s Adventure Place."
+What began as a diminutive community built to serve westward travelers in the mid-1800s has become a bustling city that acts as the gateway to outdoor adventure in Nevada.

-Within an hour's drive, there are 15 ski resorts, 90 golf courses, Lake Tahoe, the state capital Carson City, thousands of mountain biking and hiking trails, several lakes that are perfect for fishing and boating, and the entire length of the Truckee River, which runs right through the center of Reno's downtown.
-Couple those activities with Reno's hotels and gaming, plus a growing nightlife, and you have the perfect place to put up for a few days and enjoy some recreation.
+Within an hour's drive, there are 15 ski resorts, 50 golf courses, Lake Tahoe, the state capital Carson City, thousands of mountain biking and hiking trails, several lakes that are perfect for fishing and boating, and the entire length of the Truckee River, which runs right through the center of Reno's downtown.
+Couple those activities with Reno's hotels and gaming, plus a growing nightlife with inventive food and beverage offerings, and you have the perfect place to stay for a few days (or more) and enjoy some recreation.

 There are many exciting guided Reno tours you can take on your Reno Nevada vacation.
 Adventurous drivers may want to try their luck on a backcountry ATV tour of the Rubicon Trail.
 This can be a spine-tingling way to tour Reno Nevada.